Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Background

 Although the conventional ICP yields calibrated prediction intervals, it only offers marginal coverage and constant interval sizes for different covariates.
-As we want smaller intervals for confident predictions and larger intervals for more "difficult" examples, Mondrian CP~\cite{vovkMondrianConfidenceMachine2003} and conformalized quantile regression (CQR)~\cite{romanoConformalizedQuantileRegression2019} extensions of the ICP procedure are proposed.
-Another adaptation of ICP for establishing more adaptive prediction intervals involves employing normalized nonconformity measures~\cite{papadopoulosReliablePredictionIntervals2011}.
-These normalized measures typically use the product of the absolute error $|y-\hat{f}(x)|$ and the reciprocal of a 1D uncertainty estimate $\frac{1}{\hat{u}(x)}$, expressed as $R = \frac{|y-\hat{f}(x)|}{\hat{u}(x)}$, where $\hat{u}(x)$ may be generated by a distinct model which estimates $|y-\hat{f}(x)|$.
-Alternatively, $\hat{u}(x)$ can also be obtained using, e.g., the estimated variance from Monte Carlo dropout or an ensemble model~\cite{angelopoulosGentleIntroductionConformal2022}.
-Following a similar procedure as before, we estimate $\hat{u}(x)$ and adjust the predicted output accordingly, resulting in a more adaptive prediction interval:
+As we want more conditional valid prediction intervals or at least smaller intervals for confident predictions and larger intervals for more "difficult" examples, extensions of ICP are proposed, such as Mondrian CP~\citep{vovkMondrianConfidenceMachine2003} by adjusting the CP algorithm and conformalized quantile regression (CQR)~\citep{romanoConformalizedQuantileRegression2019} by introducing a clever nonconformity score.
+Another adaptation of ICP for establishing more adaptive prediction intervals involves employing normalized nonconformity score~\citep{papadopoulosReliablePredictionIntervals2011}.
+These normalized scores typically use the product of the absolute error $|y-\hat{f}(x)|$ and the reciprocal of a 1D uncertainty estimate $\frac{1}{\hat{u}(x)}$, expressed as $s = \frac{|y-\hat{f}(x)|}{\hat{u}(x)}$, where $\hat{u}(x)$ may be generated by a distinct model which estimates $|y-\hat{f}(x)|$.
+For a more comprehensive exploration of CP, its extensions and applications, we refer the reader to other works~\citep{vovkAlgorithmicLearningRandom2022, angelopoulosGentleIntroductionConformal2022, fontanaConformalPredictionUnified2022, manokhin_valery_2022_6467205, angelopoulos2024theoreticalfoundationsconformalprediction}.